-Are you looking for a fun New England road trip?
+Are you looking for a fun road trip ideas?
 Consider taking a Maine coast road trip!
 From Kittery to Bar Harbor, we’ve got it all mapped out for you so you can see the coolest coastal sights, sample all the tastiest treats, and stay in the cutest Maine coast spots!

-While it’s true that the trip time total to travel up from Kittery to Bar Harbor is only 3 hours and 33 minutes if you stick to the major highways, we figure it’s well worth the extra time to take route 1 and enjoy all the cute little coastal towns you’ll encounter along the way!
+While it’s true that the trip time total to travel up from Kittery to Bar Harbor is only 3 hours and 33 minutes if you stick to the major highways, in my experience, it’s well worth the extra time to take route 1 and enjoy all the cute little coastal towns you’ll encounter along the way!
 Our way only adds another hour or so of drive time on to the trip, but the awesome coastal Maine scenery will be well worth it!

 From Kittery to Bar Harbor, this Maine coast road trip will have you feeling the love of coastal Maine with every mile you meet!